-The Code of Conduct undergoes annual review and revision, ensuring opportunities for all stakeholders to have a voice in assessing the effectiveness of the code of conduct in addressing current school safety issues.
+The Code of Conduct undergoes annual review and revision, through both and the staff, ensuring opportunities for all stakeholders to have a voice in assessing the effectiveness of the code of conduct in addressing current school safety issues.
 Our S.E.L.
-Committee will work to develop this code of conduct into a document that fully reflects the progress of our school with an emphasis on Restorative Practices that are used throughout our Community Circles and Restitution Model of building a safe culture.
+Committee will work to develop this code of conduct into a document that fully reflects the progress of our school in becoming a Rights Respecting School, with Restorative Practices that are used throughout our Community Circles and Restitution Model of building a safe culture.

-Classroom Meetings, weekly Community Circles and School Assemblies involve the following:
+Classroom Meetings, weekly Community Circles and monthly Team Assemblies involve the following:

-- Classroom meetings focusing on developing the Five Social Competencies of selfawareness, self-management, social awareness, relationships skills and responsible decision making all focusing on strategies and techniques for students to use when dealing with stress and inappropriate conduct and work issues. - Community Circles focus on developing student voice. - The process of monitoring student behaviours and reviewing school wide expectations is one that involves all staff at team level meetings and individual teacher conversations.
+- Classroom meetings focusing on developing the Five Social Competencies of self-awareness, self-management, social awareness, relationships skills and responsible decision making all focusing on strategies and techniques for students to use when dealing with stress and inappropriate conduct and work issues. - Community Circles focus on developing student voice using foundation articles from the UNICEF Convention of Children's Rights through the use of Restorative Practices. - The process of monitoring student behaviours and reviewing school wide expectations is one that involves all staff at team level meetings and individual teacher chats.